-Phillips keeps original student records in the Registration Office for the duration of their enrollment.
+Phillips keeps original student records on campus for the duration of their enrollment.
 These records are kept in locked fireproof cabinets.
 Thereafter, student records are stored electronically.
 Students who graduated prior to 1983 and wish to review their student records may contact the Azusa Pacific University Graduate Registrar's Office.